 In the beginning stages, people likely aren’t searching for your brand name specifically.
 Instead, they’re after a product or service.
-That’s why you need to do ample keyword research that reflects that.
+That’s why you need to do ample SEO keyword research that reflects that.

 It would help to target keywords in your industry that mirror what you do.

 You’ll need to conduct keyword research for your existing pages and each new page you create.
 Once again, I recommend using this keyword survey.
 That’s because it takes into account your direct and indirect competitors.
 It’s vital to consider both types of competitors because you’ll compete for the same search queries.